ro-fdm/fcm_challenge/README.md

 SEGMENT: Flight SVQ 2023-03-02 23:40 -> BCN 2023-03-03 02:10
 ```
 Because with the current code will raise an error.

+When I calculate the destination, I am assuming that the travel have only one connection.

 ## Installation